Mithgol/node-fido2twi/README.md

 Unlike the above (`npm -g`), the application does not appear in the `PATH`, and thus you'll have to run it directly from the application's directory.
 You'll also have to run `node fido2twi [parameters]` instead of `fido2twi [parameters]`.

+## Configuration steps

+1. Visit https://apps.twitter.com/ and register an application.
+You may use “fido2twi” as the application's name and https://github.com/Mithgol/node-fido2twi/ as its site.
+The application must have the default “Read and Write” permissons (“Read only” won't suffice) because it posts messages to Twitter.

+2. Create an access token.

+3. Copy `example.config` to `fido2twi.config`.
+Edit `fido2twi.config`: instead of `XXXXX...` placeholders you should paste the values of `ConsumerKey`, `ConsumerSecret`, `AccessTokenKey`, `AccessTokenSecret` that were assigned by Twitter to your application and token.

 ## Testing fido2twi

 [![(build testing status)](https://img.shields.io/travis/Mithgol/node-fido2twi/master.svg?style=plastic)](https://travis-ci.org/Mithgol/node-fido2twi)